-What does committing to 1% and educating mindfully look like at your school?!
-Submit a video (deadline has past for 2022 but you can still submit a video to be entered to win future grants) to let us know.
+What does committing to 1% and educating mindfully look like at your school?
+Submit a video by March 9th, 2023 to let us know.
 We'll share some of the videos on our website, in our newsletters, and on social media so that we can all learn from one another.

 We'll randomly select and announce a grant recipient each #SELday from the educators who submitted videos.
 The $1000 educator grant can be spent on the mindfulness resource(s) of choice to support mindfulness-based SEL at the educator's school.
 This can include a training, retreat, webinars, programs, curriculums, subscriptions, items and furniture for mindful spaces, books, and more.